Colchester Historical Society Events

 –Book: Maisie Dobbs (2003) by Jacqueline Winespear

 Join the Colchester Historical Society and the Cragin Memorial Library for a new collaborative book discussion program, Storied History, which looks at history through the lens of literature!
 To commemorate the Centennial of World War I, two books related to the war have been selected for discussion, one classic and one contemporary.
-The last month will feature a speaker on the topic.
+The last month will feature Phil Devlin, retired history teacher, sharing his research on WWI, and the Connecticut connections to the war.
 No reservations necessary, and all are welcome to attend.
+Haven’t finished the book?
+Join us anyway!
 For more information, email: firstname.lastname@example.org.